 Answer the question, “Why is it important to educate Long Islanders about pedestrian and traffic safety?”
 (Please answer the question in the space provided within the submission form.)

-Submit your video and answer at walksafeli.org/video
+Submit your poster and answer at walksafeli.org/poster

 Walk Safe Long Island’s Pedestrian Education Video Scholarship Competition is open to high school juniors and seniors, and college freshman and sophomores, who are Long Island residents, and who submit a video adhering to the following parameters;